 - Twilight Sessions – targeted at Post 16 students to provide a conducive environment to complete coursework and consolidate learning prior to summer exams.

-- Saturday School – targeted and drop in sessions for students focused on coursework through the year and then exam preparation for the summer exams.
+- Half term sessions – targeted and drop in sessions for students focused on coursework through the year and then exam preparation for the summer exams.